 0308.6-03 Inspection

-The technical basis for the development of the inspection program for commercial power reactors for the security cornerstone is described in IMC 0308 Attachment 2, “Technical Basis for Inspection Program.”
+The technical basis for the development of the inspection program for commercial power reactors for the security cornerstone is described in IMC 0308, Attachment 2, “Technical Basis for Inspection Program.”

 Inspectable Areas

 The original physical protection cornerstone had four cornerstone-specific inspectable areas: access control, access authorization, response to contingency events, and security plan changes.
 The scope of several of the inspectable areas was limited because performance indicators were being used to measure aspects of the area and, therefore, those aspects were not directly inspected under the baseline inspection program.